rafaelnagao/Leafwell/README.md

 ---

 <p align="center"> This test is an assessment for the website Leafwell.
-As there are sensitive data, I'm going to make it a private project only. 🚀
+I've put everything in this project, hope you like it! 🚀
     <br>
 </p>